balajraj/set_packing/README.md

 ### Design and responsibility of modules

- One of design thought was not to allow gaps in the seat allocation to keep the solution simple.
+ One of constraints was not to allow gaps in the seat allocation to keep the solution simple.
 Hence the groups are assigned continously wihout creating gaps in a row.
 This aspect of the design can be further improved to achieve a much better customer satisfaction percentage.
 In the below section we discuss about two core modules which implements  the algorithm.

 > SeatAvailability is mainly responsile for assigning passengers to a given seat while satifying the constraints.
 The updateSeats method will first try to assign the passengers with window seat perference to window seat.
 It keeps tracks of seats that are free and seats already occupied.
 The output is list of integer, for a given group, each integer is number of passengers of group in given row, if the passengers in a group are assigned to more than one row the satisfaction goes below 100%.
 Also if there are less no of seats available than the list of passengers in the group an exception is thrown.
 If a window preference passenger cannot be assigned a window then that passenger satisfaction becomes zero and he/she will be assigned a seat like a normal passenger.There are unit test cases to verify the above scenarios.